 Hundreds of integrations cover the tools most teams already use, including Gmail, Slack, Salesforce, HubSpot, Google Drive, and more.
 The more it connects, the less you have to manually move information between systems.

-Lindy works best when you're clear about what you want to delegate.
-The first few days are mostly about figuring that out.
+The setup phase takes a few days of trial and error.
+Lindy works best when you're clear about what you want to delegate, and figuring that out upfront takes time.
 Once you've set up the right tasks and given it enough context, it runs smoothly.
-Think of the setup phase as the investment that makes everything after it easier.

 Lindy offers a 7-day free trial.
 The paid plans start at $49.99/month, while the Enterprise plan includes expanded usage, team controls, security features, and custom pricing for larger teams.